Biden considers requiring COVID-19 vaccines for federal workers

 White House press secretary Jen Psaki said on Monday that the administration had not made a determination about whether it would be legal for Biden to require federal employees to be vaccinated.
 The U.S. federal government is the country’s largest employer.

-The president plans to announce "next steps" in the effort to get more Americans to get shots on Thursday, he said in a separate statement released by the White House.
+Biden plans to announce “next steps” on Thursday in the effort to get more Americans to receive shots, the president said in a separate statement released by the White House.

 “Unlike 2020, we have both the scientific knowledge and the tools to prevent the spread of this disease.
 We are not going back to that.”